Network News - November

 National Office updates

-The HIPPY Australia National Office (HANO) has submitted the 2025 Annual review of the HIPPY Recruitment and Retention strategy to the Department of Social Services (DSS).
-This annual review fulfills our contractual reporting obligations and reflects our commitment to transparency, continuous improvement, and evidence-based practice.
+The HIPPY Australia National Office (HANO) has submitted the 2025 Annual review of the HIPPY Recruitment and Retention strategy to DSS (Department of Social Services).
+This annual review fulfils our contractual reporting obligations and reflects our commitment to transparency, continuous improvement, and evidence-based practice.

 The report highlights strong recruitment and retention outcomes across the network, despite challenges including rising living costs, workforce shortages, and service transitions.
-It showcases the creative, community-led solutions developed by Site Providers and the strategies that have contributed to these results.
+It showcases the creative, community-led solutions developed by providers and the strategies that have contributed to these results.

 Built on Your Efforts

-The report's achievements are built on the tireless work of HIPPY Providers across Australia, who have strengthened community partnerships, delivered flexible and culturally responsive program models, supported families through tailored engagement strategies, and shared best practices through Communities of Practice and targeted coaching.
-Your insights, data, and reflections have been invaluable.
+The report's achievements are based on the work of HIPPY providers across Australia, who have strengthened community partnerships, delivered flexible and culturally responsive program models, supported families through tailored engagement strategies, and shared best practices through Communities of Practice and coaching.
+Your insights, data, and reflections are invaluable.

 Navigating Challenges Together